ironboy0423/datascience_analysis_sales/README.md

 ## Background Information:

-This repo goes with my video on "Solving real world data science videos with Python Pandas!".
-Here is some information on that video.

 We start by cleaning our data.
 Tasks during this section include:
 - Drop NaN values from DataFrame
 - Removing rows based on a condition